Ultrageopro1966/DCGAN/README.md

 # DCGAN Project

-This project implements a Deep Convolutional Generative Adversarial Network (GAN) using TensorFlow for generating images of numbers from the [mnist](https://en.wikipedia.org/wiki/MNIST_database) dataset.
+This project implements a Deep Convolutional Generative Adversarial Network (DCGAN) using TensorFlow for generating images of numbers from the [mnist](https://en.wikipedia.org/wiki/MNIST_database) dataset.
 The DCGAN consists of a Generator and a Discriminator that compete against each other during training.
 The goal is for the Generator to produce realistic-looking images that can fool the Discriminator.

 ## Project Structure